Home Hands-on DDD and Event Sourcing [6/6] - Angular SPA and API consumption

 Why Angular and Typescript

-note: If you’re curious about Vue, I built this fun project using it a while ago.
+By the way, if you’re curious about Vue, I built this fun project using it a while ago.

 Development tools